daliendev/telegram-cms/README.md

 ## Project Overview
-Markdown CMS for Telegram is a project aimed at creating a simple and intuitive content management system that leverages a chatbot as the user interface.
-Users can manage their blog content directly from Telegram, making it accessible and easy to use.
-This CMS is ideal for projects using platforms with data entries stored in markdown files like in Netlify CMS or Nuxt Content.
+Markdown CMS for Telegram enables users to manage their blog or website content directly from a Telegram bot.
+It is designed specifically for blogs where content is stored in markdown files within a Git repository.
+Users can create, update, and manage their markdown files seamlessly through a Telegram chat interface.

 ## Features
 - Manage blog posts via Telegram.